pebble/clay/README.md

 ---

-#### Color
+#### Color Picker

 **Manipulator:** [`color`](#color)

-A color picker containing the 64 supported colors on Basalt and Chalk.
+A color picker that allows users to choose a color from the ones that are compatible with their Pebble smartwatch.
+The color picker will automatically show a different layout depending on the watch connected:

+ - aplite (Firmware 2.x) - Black and White
+ - aplite (Firmware 3.x) - Black, White and Gray
+ - basalt/chalk - The 64 colors available compatible with color Pebble smartwatches.

 ##### Properties